StarRocks/starrocks/docs/en/administration/management/Backup_and_restore.md

 > **NOTE**
 >
-> StarRocks supports creating repositories in Google GCS only according to the S3A protocol.
+> - StarRocks supports creating repositories in Google GCS only according to the S3A protocol.
 Therefore, when you create repositories in Google GCS, you must replace the prefix in the GCS URI you pass as a repository location in `ON LOCATION` with `s3a://`.
+> - Do not specify `https` in the endpoint address.

 After the repository is created, you can check the repository via [SHOW REPOSITORIES](../../sql-reference/sql-statements/backup_restore/SHOW_REPOSITORIES.md).
 After restoring data, you can delete the repository in StarRocks using [DROP REPOSITORY](../../sql-reference/sql-statements/backup_restore/DROP_REPOSITORY.md).
 However, data snapshots backed up in the remote storage system cannot be deleted through StarRocks.
 You need to delete them manually in the remote storage system.